jackson951/NWU-TECH-TRENDS-POWERBI-REPORT/README.md

 These filters are designed to make it easy for stakeholders to drill down into the data and obtain the insights they need quickly.

 ## 4. AI Features
-The report incorporates **three AI features** to enhance the analytics and provide deeper insights beyond the traditional visualizations:
+The report incorporates **four AI features** to enhance the analytics and provide deeper insights beyond traditional visualizations:
-- AI-generated insights based on patterns in project savings and client performance.
+- **Anomaly Detection** to identify any unusual trends or outlier data points in project savings and client performance.
-- Forecasting models to predict future savings based on historical data.
+- **Forecasting** models that predict future savings based on historical trends and patterns.
-- Anomaly detection to highlight any unusual trends or data points that may require further investigation.
+- **Decomposition Tree** to break down and analyze project and client data in a hierarchical, drill-down manner.
+- **Q&A Feature** (Bonus) that allows users to ask natural language questions and receive insights based on the dataset.

 ## 5. How to Use the Report